-"Touring makes you crazy," Frank Zappa says, explaining that the idea for this film came to him while the Mothers of Invention were touring.
-The story, interspersed with performances by the...
+"Touring makes you crazy", Frank Zappa says, explaining that the idea for this movie came to him while the Mothers of Invention were touring.
+The story, interspersed with performances by ...

 See full summary »